ksyv/holbertonschool-ai4devs/prompting_debug_assistant/bug_snippets/bug_descriptions.md

 # Bug Descriptions for AI Debugging Exercise

 ## Bug 1 – bug1.py

-**Intended Behavior**: Return the last n items of a list (or append to log).
+**Intended Behavior**: The function should append a user action to the provided log.
+If no log argument is passed, it must strictly create a NEW empty list.
 **Issue Type**: Logical Error / Mutable Default Argument.
-**Notes**: The default argument `log=[]` persists across calls.
-The fix must ensure a fresh list is created when the argument is missing.
+**Notes**: Currently, the default `log=[]` is evaluated only once at definition.
+This implies the list persists across calls, causing data leakage between different users.

 ## Bug 2 – bug2.js

-**Intended Behavior**: Fetch user data asynchronously and process it using the class method.
+**Intended Behavior**: The class should fetch user data asynchronously and then process it using its own `processUser` method.
 **Issue Type**: Runtime Error / Scope (`this` context).
-**Notes**: The `this` context is lost in the callback.
-The fix requires binding `this` or using an arrow function.
+**Notes**: The `this` context is lost inside the `setTimeout` callback.
+The code fails because `this.processUser` becomes undefined.
+The fix implies binding context or using arrow functions.

 ## Bug 3 – bug3.c

-**Intended Behavior**: Safely copy a string into a 10-byte buffer without overflow.
+**Intended Behavior**: The function must safely copy a string into a 10-byte buffer without overflowing memory.
 **Issue Type**: Off-by-one Error / Memory Safety.
-**Notes**: The loop condition `<=` writes past the buffer limit.
-The fix must stop before the limit to accommodate the null terminator.
+**Notes**: The loop condition `<=` writes 11 characters (including null terminator) into a 10-byte buffer.
+This causes a buffer overflow.
+The fix must stop strictly before the limit.

 ## Bug 4 – bug4.py

-**Intended Behavior**: Calculate the average of all even numbers in a list.
+**Intended Behavior**: Calculate the mathematical average of all even numbers present in the list.
 **Issue Type**: Syntax Error + Runtime Error (ZeroDivision).
-**Notes**: Missing colon (`:`) causes a syntax error.
-The fix must also handle the case where the list is empty or has no even numbers (e.g., return 0).
+**Notes**:
+1. Syntax: Missing colon (`:`) after `if`.
+2. Logic: If the list is empty or has no evens, `count` remains 0, causing a crash.
+The fix must handle the divide-by-zero case.

 ## Bug 5 – bug5.js

-**Intended Behavior**: Calculate the mathematical sum of item prices in a cart.
+**Intended Behavior**: Calculate the mathematical sum of the numerical prices in the cart.
 **Issue Type**: Misuse of Data Types (Type Coercion).
-**Notes**: Prices are strings, causing concatenation.
-The fix must parse strings to numbers (float) before addition.
+**Notes**: The input prices are Strings ("10.00").
+The `+` operator concatenates them instead of adding them.
+The fix implies parsing strings to floats before calculation.